raamcosta/compose-destinations-docs/docusaurus/docs/destination-arguments/navigation-arguments.md

 :::caution
 While this feature can be super helpful, remember that you should not be sending big classes in navigation.
 The above example is perfect because `Color` is simple structure.
 Anyway, Compose Destinations gives you the tools to easily do this so you can test it with less upfront work.
-This is possible to do with Official Compose Navigation, but the setup has more boilerplate.
+This is possible to do with Official Compose Navigation, but the setup is way more involved.
 :::